rohan-paul/monsterapi_test/README.md

 📌 Dataset Preparation: You can choose from the curated selection of mostly used hugging face datasets with predefined training prompt configuration.
 OR

 You can use your own custom datasets, and we get a good amount of control around how the Dataset needs to be prepared in the right format.
 The portal provides a text-area in which target columns can be specified.
-Depending on the type of task chosen, you may have to alter the column names.
+Depending on the type of task chosen, you might need to alter the column names.

 📌 Specify Hyperparameter Configuration: such as epochs, learning rate, cutoff length, warmup steps, and so on.